netlify/netlify-plugin-secrets-manager/README.md

 ## Context based secrets

 The plugin has support for context based secrets, to allow injecting AWS secrets only to builds with a specific deploy context.
-To configure the context for a secret, add a secret tag via AWS secrets manager with a name of `NETLIFY_CONTEXT` and value of `production`, `deploy-preview` or `branch-deploy`.
+To configure the context for a secret, add a secret tag via AWS secrets manager with a name of `NETLIFY_CONTEXT` and value of `production`, `deploy-preview`, `branch-deploy` or any branch name in your `git` repository.

+>To learn more about deploy contexts, visit [Netlify's documentation](https://docs.netlify.com/site-deploys/overview/#deploy-contexts)

 As a result, the plugin will inject the AWS secret only to builds with the matching deploy context.